 Course Rating replaces Standard Scratch (SSS) in the new system and represents the score that a scratch golfer is expected to achieve on the course.
-The 2nd picture on the right shows Mapperley's SSS certificate which has been updated to use the new Course Ratings rounded to the nearest whole number.
-There is no change from the previous SSS for men from the white tees (71/70) and ladies from the red tees (72).
+The 2nd and 3rd pictures show Mapperley's 18 hole and 9 hole SSS certificates which have been updated to use the new Course Ratings rounded to the nearest whole number.
+There is no change from the previous 18 hole SSS for men from the white tees (71/70) and ladies from the red tees (72).
 The ratings for men from the yellow tees have decreased by one to 69/68 and there is a new rating for men from the red tees (67).
 When the WHS comes into effect the Course Ratings will be to the nearest 0.1.

 Slope Rating represents the relative difficulty of a course from a specific set of tees for a 'bogey golfer' compared to a 'scratch' golfer.
 A course with many hazards, long carries and thick rough will have a higher slope rating because these features are more of a challenge to bogey golfers.
 A golfer's handicap for a specific course is determined by multiplying the player's Handicap Index by the ratio of the course Slope Rating divided by the 'neutral' slope of 113 as described on the Slope Rating page.